SAP-samples/teched2023-AI267/README.md

 ## Description

 This repository contains the material for the SAP TechEd 2023 session called AI267 - Empower AI Embedding into SAP S/4HANA with ISLM.<br>

-In the rapidly evolving landscape of AI and machine learning, Intelligent Scenario Lifecycle Management (ISLM) has emerged as a critical framework that bridges the gap between data science endeavors and practical application development.
+In the rapidly evolving landscape of AI and machine learning, Intelligent Scenario Lifecycle Management (ISLM) has emerged as a critical framework that bridges the gap between data science endeavors and practical application development.<br>

 ISLM plays a pivotal role in streamlining and optimizing the adoption of AI solutions, particularly within the SAP S/4HANA environment.
 <br>
 ISLM standardizes the integration and consumption of intelligent scenarios within SAP S/4HANA for both embedded as well as side-by-side scenarios.